Kadima: Place in the political spectrum

-There has been some debate over where Kadima lies on the political spectrum.
+There was some debate over where Kadima lies on the political spectrum.
 Many in the Western media use the term centrist, (in that it is positioned between the Labor Party and Likud).
 Over the last thirty years, Israel has seen a movement by both the right and the left towards the center.
 Founder Ariel Sharon spent a career switching between the right of Israeli politics and the left—notably in the 1970s when he served as an aide to then Prime Minister Rabin.
 Most of its elected membership are former Likud party members, but it also has a number of notable ex-Labor MKs.
 The previous government of Ehud Olmert was considered left of center, collaborating with the Labor and two sector-socialist parties, Gil and Shas.
 Following the 2009 elections, with its subsequent political negotiations for a centrist coalition with the Likud and the Labor, it is suggested that the ideological differences of the center-left and center-right in Israel are fairly minor, but the fact that this only lasted 60 days belies this.

 When Kadima was trying to form a coalition in 2006, the BBC reported that the new party leaned center-right in economic terms while its main coalition partner, Labor, leaned center-left.
 Labor wanted the Finance Ministry to push through some costly social reforms.
 It failed to get it, but still insists that the minimum wage, and pension and health benefits, be raised in Israel.
 At the time, Labor favored a negotiated land agreement with Palestinian Authority President Mahmoud Abbas, and Kadima had so far refused to speak to any Palestinian leader since the Hamas election and has spoken openly of taking unilateral steps in the West Bank, which the Palestinians oppose.
 Since then, however, Kadima has directly negotiated with the Palestinian Authority.

 Following the 2009 elections, Kadima led the opposition in the Knesset.
 During the elections, Kadima successfully attracted left-of-center voters, to the dismay of Labor and Meretz leaders, who discouraged their supporters from doing so.
 Neither Labor nor Meretz, who were initially expected to be Kadima's natural allies, recommended Livni as prime minister to Peres, reportedly due to Livni's courting of Avigdor Lieberman's Yisrael Beiteinu party.
 Shimon Peres told Ynet in 2006 that "there is no difference" between Kadima and Labor, and suggested that the two groups unite.
 He added that neither he nor Kadima founder Ariel Sharon liked the economic policy of Likud chairman Benjamin Netanyahu.
 The Haaretz diplomatic correspondent Aluf Benn suggested in November 2009, that Kadima does not have any ideological differences with the Labor Party that would prevent a merger.